mbaumer/us_hep_funding/docs/_states/KS.md

 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $21,989,179 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $24,318,188 </b>in NSF MPS grants.
 ```
   Year  Institution                                 Amount ($)
 ------  ----------------------------------------  ------------
-  2018  University Of Kansas Center For Research     3,266,415 2017  University Of Kansas Center For Research     4,099,408 2016  University Of Kansas Center For Research     3,211,374
+  2019  University Of Kansas Center For Research     2,329,009 2018  University Of Kansas Center For Research     3,266,415 2017  University Of Kansas Center For Research     4,099,408 2016  University Of Kansas Center For Research     3,211,374